AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/images.md

 ---
 # Images with AEM Headless

-Images are a critical aspect of [developing a rich, compelling AEM headless experiences](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/multi-step/overview.html).
+Images are a critical aspect of [developing rich, compelling AEM headless experiences](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/multi-step/overview.html).
 AEM Headless supports management of image assets and their optimized delivery.

 Content Fragments used in AEM Headless content modeling, often reference image assets intended for display in the headless experience.
 AEM's GraphQL queries can be written to provide URLs to images based on where the image is referenced from.